🎭

 📜Origins and Founding

-Randall Grahm studied at the University of California Santa Cruz and discovered wine through reading.
-After a brief career detour, he enrolled in UC Davis's Viticulture and Enology program and worked harvests at several California wineries through the early 1980s.
-In 1983 he founded Bonny Doon Vineyard in the Santa Cruz Mountains community of Bonny Doon, originally with the intention of producing California Pinot Noir to rival Burgundy.
-After several frustrating Pinot Noir vintages - Grahm later said the Burgundian thesis was wrong for his site - he pivoted to Rhône varieties.
-The 1984 vintage of Le Cigare Volant, a Châteauneuf-du-Pape-style red blend of Grenache, Syrah, Mourvèdre, and supporting varieties, established the new direction.
-Grahm's energetic public voice - including provocative essays, irreverent label designs by Chuck House, and aggressive media presence - made Bonny Doon one of California's most recognizable boutique brands through the 1980s and 1990s.
+Randall Grahm studied liberal arts at the University of California, Santa Cruz before enrolling in UC Davis's Viticulture and Enology program.
+After working harvests at several California wineries, he founded Bonny Doon Vineyard in 1983 in the Santa Cruz Mountains community of Bonny Doon, originally with the intention of producing California Pinot Noir to rival Burgundy.
+After several frustrating Pinot Noir vintages, Grahm pivoted to Rhône varieties, releasing the 1984 Le Cigare Volant Châteauneuf-style blend of Grenache, Syrah, Mourvèdre, and supporting varieties.
+The wine's name references a 1954 Châteauneuf-du-Pape municipal ordinance that prohibited UFOs ('cigares volants') from landing in the village's vineyards.
+Grahm's energetic public voice, including provocative essays, witty Chuck House label illustrations, and an aggressive media presence, made Bonny Doon one of California's most recognizable boutique brands through the 1980s and 1990s.

-• Le Cigare Volant Châteauneuf-style red blend debuted 1984 vintage; name references 1954 Châteauneuf municipal ordinance banning UFO landings
+• Le Cigare Volant debuted with the 1984 vintage; name references 1954 Châteauneuf-du-Pape ordinance prohibiting UFO landings in the vineyards

 🎯Why It Matters